sjcampbell68/HLS-Examples/images/Images.md

 # Images folder
-This folder contains the images for the markup files
+This folder contains the markup file images